loreanvictor/techblog/posts/rate-limiting-an-express-app.md

 that we think imparatively about, i.e. in terms of instructions that are executed one after another.

-This different paradigm of course becomes a serious barrier for a lot of people, so a lot might actually prefer the naive solution to the stream-based one. _And that is OK_.
-However, I hope seeing whats on the other side of that barrier might encourage you to try to overcome it and embrace the reactive nature of most of what we, as web developers, do, instead of shying away from it.
+This different paradigm of course becomes a serious barrier of entry for a lot of people, causing them to actually prefer the naive solution to the stream-based one. _And that is OK_.
+However, I hope seeing whats on the other side of that barrier encourages you to try to overcome that barrier and enjoy the elegance of streams and reactive programming.

 ---